 - Legal and ethical basis for advance care planning

 - When does an ACD take effect, impaired decision making capacity

 - Who should have a copy of your form

 - Where to get further help and information

 To request an ACD workshop, please contact our office.

 When you become a member of Palliative Care South Australia you will enjoy:

 - Bi-monthly Palliative Care e-Newsletter containing all the latest in news and events

 - Discount to Palliative Care Events including our bi-ennial state conference

-- Concessional membership is $30 for 12 months
+- Concessional/Pensioner/Student membership is $33 for 12 months